Students speak: What it’s like to attend a dance boarding school

 Lots of chances to develop skills in performance

-If you’re looking to pursue a career in classical ballet, or even if you just want to study it beyond high school, it’s important to seek out a dance high school that offers multiple opportunities to perform each year.
+If you’re looking to pursue a career in classical ballet, or even if you just want to study it beyond high school, a dance boarding school offers high school students the important experience of multiple high-level performance opportunities each year.
 In the glow of the stage lights, you’ll perfect your technique and learn how to maintain your poise even under pressure.
 You’ll also develop valuable performing experience that will prepare you for a future in dance.

 Interlochen Arts Academy offers at least four performances a year.
 “In the fall, we put on a showcase of excerpts from ballets; we did a 10-minute excerpt from Le Corsaire this year and some character work in that,” explains Maxwell Pfluger, a junior.
 “We also put on two big ballets a year.
 One of them is always The Nutcracker and we usually get the orchestra to play for that.
 Another ballet this year was Cinderella.
 In the spring, we have our spring showcase, which is a bunch of different ballet and modern pieces.”